1-1/4 lb 15-20 count/size shrimp (peeled and deveined - save shells and heads if you plan to make shrimp stock for cooking pasta - see link below)

 About 30 minutes before dinnertime, combine the shrimp, teriyaki marinade, cayenne and ginger in a plastic zipper bag.
 Massage to spread the ginger.
 Refrigerate for 20 minutes, turning often.

-Get the pasta cooking according to directions (and it's really good cooked in shrimp stock - see below)
+Get the pasta cooking according to directions (and it's really good cooked in shrimp stock - see below) I prefer cooking my the pasta a couple of minutes longer than al dente.

 The shrimp will cook quickly so start them when the pasta has about 5 minutes left.